 Irritable bowel syndrome (IBS) is an intestinal disorder marked by unpleasant gastrointestinal symptoms.
 Its symptoms are similar to the symptoms of a wide variety of abdominal problems, some of which can be very serious.

 It’s important to be diagnosed correctly because different conditions require different treatments.
 There’s no single definitive test to diagnose IBS, so other conditions must be ruled out before treatment can be started.

 Symptoms of IBS tend to be triggered by stress and can worsen after meals.
 They can include:

 - change in bowel habits

 - stools that are watery, hard, lumpy, or contain mucus

 - diarrhea, constipation, or a combination of both

 - a feeling that bowel movements are incomplete

-- abdominal bloating, cramping, gas, or pain
+- abdominal bloating, cramping, excess gas, and pain

 - heartburn or discomfort after eating normal-sized meals